Loose crown? Broken tooth or denture? Can you super glue a broken tooth? Beats going to the dentist and spending on a dental procedure.

 Some final words

-In this article we have discussed why you should not repair your dentures with superglue.
+In this article we have discussed why the answer to ‘can you super glue a broken tooth’ is a No!
+Nor should yourrepair your dentures with superglue.
 While it seems an easy fix, it is toxic, and you can cause more problems in the future.
 We have also advised of safer alternatives if a dentist is absolutely not a possibility but if you don’t need a repair right away then we hope you will take the preventative measures that we have outlined before this articles conclusion.
 Take good care of your smile!